-The primary means of adjustment are the CAL: DATA commands.
+The primary means of adjustment are the CAL:DATA commands.
 Basically these commands are fine and coarse adjustments, however there are slight differences in how they work for different types of calibrations.

 - a.
-ZERO Calibrations (always done first).
-The only means of adjustment is the CAL:DATA <VALUE> command which provides a total of 4095 increments of adjustment starting at 0, with 2047 increments in either direction to achieve maximum output levels of $\pm 2.5\%$ of E{Onom} .
+ZERO Calibrations, main channel (voltage or current) (always done first).
+The only means of adjustment is the CAL:DATA <VALUE> command which provides a total of 4095 increments of adjustment starting at 0, with 2047 increments in either direction to achieve maximum output levels of ±2.5% of E{Onom}.
 Adjust the output to obtain the closest value to zero. - b.
-MAX and MIN Calibrations.
+MAX and MIN Calibrations, main channel (voltage or current).
 The primary means of adjustment is the CAL:DATA <VALUE> command to either increase (CAL:DATA 1) or decrease (CAL:DATA -1) the output value.
 Adjustment can be done in larger increments by increasing the numeric value, e.g., CAL:DATA +10 or CAL:DATA -10.
-Adjust the output to obtain the closest value above the full scale value. - c.
-VPR and CPR Calibrations.
+Adjust the output to obtain the closest value above the full scale value.

+c.
+VPR and CPR Calibrations, limit channels (positive and negative voltage or current protection).
 The only means of adjustment is the CAL:DATA <VALUE> command which provides a total of 4095 increments of adjustment from zero to maximum.
 Adjust the output to obtain the closest value above the full scale value.